nikhil-mohite/pgadmin4/docs/en_US/storage_manager.rst

 *Storage Manager* is a feature that helps you manage your systems storage device.
 You can use *Storage Manager* to:

 * Download, upload, or manage operating system files.
 To use this feature, *pgAdmin* must be running in *Server Mode* on your client machine.
+* Using Shared storage user can access the shared storages shared by admin user.
 * Download *backup* or *export* files (custom, tar and plain text format) on a client machine.
 * Download *export* dump files of tables.